thePlebDev/Farmers-Canada-clone/README.md

 ## Adding Jsoup
--  To add Jsoup to the project, add the Maven dependency for it, which can be found below:
+-  To add Jsoup to the project, add the Maven dependency (shown below) for it to the dependency list which can be found inside the Maven POM.xml file.
 ```
 <dependency>
     <groupId>org.jsoup</groupId>